An image of a man wearing a waterproof jacket in the rain

 Using Grangers Performance Repel Plus (spray-on):

-If your jacket has a fabric inner, you may prefer the spray-on proofer so not to coat the lining.
+If your jacket is fabric lined, use a spray-on proofer to not coat the lining.

 1. Ensure garment is washed clean but still damp.